NYC: Kappō at Má Pêche (Mar. 2013)

 Grape granite and chrysanthemum tea

-Arthur: I could see how this served as a palate cleanser, but it wasn’t really special or anything.
+Victor: I could see how this served as a palate cleanser, but it wasn’t really special or anything.
 I could have lived without it.

 Peanut Butter: green apple ice cream, elderflower, butterscotch, and meringue

-Arthur: The green apple ice cream was prepared using a Pacojet!
+Victor: The green apple ice cream was prepared using a Pacojet!
 Coooooooooooool.

 Monte: A fun dessert.
 I liked the peanut butter mousse and the caramel apple theme worked well.

-Arthur: As a parting gift, they gave us this nice card with the recipe for that amazing sauce we had in the beginning—the “Ghetto White Sauce” hahaha.
+Victor: As a parting gift, they gave us this nice card with the recipe for that amazing sauce we had in the beginning—the “Ghetto White Sauce” hahaha.

 They had us sign a guestbook at the end of the meal with our addresses (or emails so that they could email us for our address), and they mailed us the menu and a personalized note after!
 The personalized note was a litttttle lame, but I can appreciate that they took the time and effort to at least make it seem personalized.